nstegman1/PipelineProject_Natalie_Stegman/README.md

   - Spades
   - Linux/Unix
   - Python3
+These are the Python modules needed:
+  - import os
+  -  from Bio import Entre
+  -  from Bio import SeqI
+  -  import glob
+  -  import subprocess

 # Before you run:
   - Included in this repo are the 8 truncated fastq files